belgac/twbs-BaP/README.md

 The first module is already released in a very early alpha stage it's called spaces and offer you the ability of implementing responsive vertical spacing based on the size of line-height-base, font-size-base, font-size-large and font-size-small

 ## Installation
-  -CSS
+CSS:

-    just add the css files of the pieces you want after the bootstrap css -LESS
+just add the css files of the pieces you want after the bootstrap css

+LESS:

-    @import the less files from the pieces you want after bootstrap variables.less -SASS
+@import the less files from the pieces you want after bootstrap variables.less

+SASS:

 @import the sass files from the pieces you want after bootstrap _variables.scss